 Special Education Director – Potoula “Pete” Pappas

 My name is Potoula Pappas, also known as “Pete” and I am the Special Education Director here at Mountain School.
 I am very blessed to be a part of this amazing school.
 I graduated from Northern Arizona University in 1987 with a dual major in Special Education and Elementary Education.
 In 1993, I completed my Master’s Degree in Education.
 I was a high school special education teacher for 16 years in the Phoenix area as well as Coconino High School.
-I am starting my 12th year at Mountain School and have enjoyed every special moment.
+I started at Mountain School in 2003 and have enjoyed every special moment.
 I strongly believe in advocating for my students and helping them be the best they can be.
 I am committed to both students and parents in helping each child gain the confidence needed to be successful.

 Speech and Language Pathologist – Kristine Coons, M.S., CCC-SLP

 Kristine Coons graduated from Northern Arizona University earning her Bachelor of Science in Speech Language Pathology and Audiology and a Master of Science in Clinical Speech-Language Pathology.
 She holds a Certificate of Clinical Competence (CCC) from the American Speech and Hearing Association (ASHA) and is licensed by the Arizona Department of Health Services.
 Kristine has over 19-years experience working primarily with pediatric populations in schools and private practice.
 She has worked with children and adults with a variety of disorders and disabilities including receptive and expressive language disorders, phonological and articulation disorders, fluency, auditory processing, pragmatic language, apraxia and Autism Spectrum Disorder.